High-order geodesic coupling of shear-Alfv\'{e}n and acoustic continua in tokamaks

 Here, $L_{(1)}$ and $\species{f}^{(1)}$ are the linear response of the guiding-center Lagrangian and equilibrium distribution function $\species{f}$ to the perturbation $\vbf{\xi}$~\cite{porcelli.1994}.
-The integrals in Eq.~\eqref{eq:growth.rate} are computed by the drift-kinetic code \texttt{CASTOR-K}~\cite{borba.1999,nabais.2015} in the space of the guiding-center constants of motion: energy $E$, toroidal momentum $P_\phi$, and $\Lambda = \mu B_0/E$, with $\mu$ the magnetic moment.
-Results for thermal deuterium (D) and ion-cyclotron resonance heating (ICRH) H ions are shown in Fig.~\ref{fig:lambda.spectra}, assuming a separable distribution
+The integrals in Eq.~\eqref{eq:growth.rate} are computed by the drift-kinetic code \texttt{CASTOR-K}~\cite{borba.1999, nabais.2015} in the space of the guiding-center constants of motion: energy $E$, toroidal momentum $P_\phi$, and $\Lambda = \mu B_0/E$, with $\mu$ the magnetic moment.
+The results for the interaction between the $p = 3$ HOGAE in Fig.~\ref{fig:jetlike.continua}, thermal deuterium (D, Maxwellian distribution with $T_\text{D} = T_\text{e}$ as in Fig.~\ref{fig:jetlike.equilibrium}) and ion-cyclotron resonance heating (ICRH) H ions are shown in Fig.~\ref{fig:lambda.spectra}, assuming a separable distribution